top of page

 primary and caucus system

 We need to take our vote back.
 James Madison, John Adams, and the other founders fought to make our vote the cornerstone of our society.
 The vote is the foundation of a well-functioning democracy.
-A strengthened vote enables:
+James Madison, known as the Father of the U.S. Constitution, also believed the regular vote is an important control for managing political parties.
+James Madison, in the Federalist Papers No. 10, said:

-• Reduce the divisiveness impacting our legislative branch's effectiveness.
+• Reduce the divisiveness impacting our legislative branch's effectiveness by encouraging lawmakers to find a middle ground.

 “[T]wo filters are better than one.
 Electoral and professional perspectives check each other’s excesses and balance each other’s viewpoints[.]”